Tsawwassen First Nation Community Youth Center

 We collaborated closely with the architect and base building engineer to carefully detail the interfaces and transfer of forces between the various elements while ensuring that the DLT remains exposed on the interior wall faces and the soffits of the floor and roof panels.
 Not only has HemFir lumber been utilized for the first time, the second floor also contains a special feature, namely our Acoustic DowelLam DLT which provides sound absorption to the space below.

 The site installation procedure was also quite complicated, with intensive coordination between the GC and log/steel trades, requiring multiple mobilizations.
-Nevertheless, all 26,000sqft of finished DLT has been successfully installed, and we anticipate project completion in late 2020.
+Nevertheless, all 26,000sqft of finished DLT was successfully installed, prior to the project completion in early 2021.